Regional 2 East Midlands

 Regional 2 Midlands East is an English level 6 rugby union regional league for rugby clubs in the eastern region of the Midlands, including sides from Buckinghamshire, Cambridgeshire, Leicestershire, Northamptonshire, Warwickshire and occasionally Bedfordshire, Derbyshire, Lincolnshire, Nottinghamshire, Oxfordshire, Staffordshire and Worcestershire.
 When this division began in 1987 it was known as Midlands 2 East, and has been restructured several times, most notably as a single division known as Midlands 2 between 1992 and 2000, and Midlands 1 East before regionalising again to its present format with the new name of Regional 2 Midlands East as part of England Rugby's Future Competition Structure change at the start of the 2022–23 season.
-Lutterworth are the 2024–25 champions.
+Northampton Old Scouts are the 2025–26 champions.

 Structure and format

 The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: